Best Ashes Series bowling AveragesPosted By: Kaushik Das | December 6, 2018

 Best Ashes Series bowling Averages No.9- Average (17.78)

-RAL Massie, a fast-medium swing bowler, will always be remembered for one of the most startling debuts in Test history.
+The world will always remember RAL Massie, a fast-medium swing bowler, for one of the most startling debuts in Test history.
 At Lord’s in 1972, Massie swung the ball devilishly and demolished England with eight wickets in each innings, and his figures of 16 for 137 were the best by a Test debutant until Narendra Hirwani spun West Indies to defeat 15 years later.

 George Ulyett (ENG)